inkarkat/vim-ChangeGlobally/README.md

   mapping that lets you specify both source and target as two {motion}s!
 - Implement special case for the black-hole register, where we cannot extract the original text.
+- ENH: Allow to disable all default mappings via a single g:ChangeGlobally\_no\_mappings configuration flag.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.040!__